What is a Closely Held Corporation?

 (A personal service corporation is owned by service professionals like physicians, architects, attorneys, and other similar professionals.)

 A closely held corporation, by definition, is a private corporation.
 That is, its shares are not traded publicly.
-In this case, if one of the shareholders wants to sell some or all of his/her shares, the sale must take place with one of the other existing shareholders, since no public sale of shares can take place.
+In this case, if one of the shareholders wants to sell some or all of his/her shares, the sale must take place with one of the other existing shareholders, since the shares aren't listed on the public market and hence, no public sale of shares can take place.
 A closely held corporation may be a private corporation, but a private corporation may or may not be closely held.

 Characteristics of a Closely Held Corporation

-- Is a small corporation with only a few shareholders
+- A small corporation with only a few shareholders

 - May be either a C corporation or an S corporation